6 MIN · MAR 12, 2026

 At the infrastructure level, CDN providers serve petabytes of the same library files every day.
 That’s server capacity, network transit, and energy consumption spent delivering identical bytes to billions of browsers worldwide.

-Utopian Browser introduces Native URLs, a new URL scheme that resolves common packages directly from the browser’s built-in store.
+Utopian Browser introduces Native URLs, a URL scheme that resolves common packages from the browser’s local store instead of the network.
 Instead of fetching https://cdn.jsdelivr.net/[email protected]/umd/react.production.min.js, a site can reference native:cdn/[email protected]/umd/react.production.min.js and get the same code instantly, with zero network overhead.

 Download →